0

 Dehydration: A Consequence of Glucose in Urine

-Glucose showing up in your urine, a condition known as glycosuria, isn't just an alarm bell for diabetes.
+Glucose showing up in your urine, a condition known as glycosuria, isn't a sign of only diabetes.
 It's also a red flag for dehydration.
 When blood sugar rises, your kidneys attempt to eliminate the extra glucose through urination.

-This process can result in what doctors call osmotic diuresis - a fancy term that means you're peeing more than usual because your body is trying to flush out something it doesn't need (in this case, extra glucose).
+This process can result in what doctors call osmotic diuresis - meaning that you're peeing more than usual because your body is trying to flush out something it doesn't need (in this case, extra glucose).

 The trouble with this well-meaning bodily function?
 You could end up dehydrated.